LiTO773/MatBot/README.md

 2. Funções
 3. Complexos e Primitivas

-O nome de todas as imagens segue o seguinte padrão: `exercicio.alinea..png`.
+O nome de todas as imagens segue o seguinte padrão: `exercicio.alinea..png` (com algumas exceções).

 ## English
 MatBot is a small static website in which the user can access a step-by-step solution of most of the exercises in the math class-book "Máximo 12".